GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	the replication plugin.
 When the reload takes place, pending replication events based on old settings are discarded.
 By default, false.

+gerrit.defaultForceUpdate
+:	If true, the default fetch refspec will be set to use forced update to
+	the local repository when no refspec is given.
+By default, false.

 replication.lockErrorMaxRetries
 :	Number of times to retry a replication operation if a lock
 	error is detected.